The hamlet of Casalta di Pesa

-The “Casalta di Pesa” is situated in the Casalta di Pesa area in the province of Castellina in the very heart of Chianti, on the border between the provinces of Siena and Florence.
+The property of “Casalta di Pesa” is situated in the Casalta di Pesa area in the province of Castellina in the very heart of Chianti, on the border between the provinces of Siena and Florence.
 Small, rural settlements like this have been present in the area from the time of Roman-Etruscan civilisation.
 These villages are situated in the small valleys formed by the innumerable streams which merge into the major rivers of the region, the Pesa, the Greve and the Arbia.

 The fertility of the land between Siena and Florence has always provided hugely favourable conditions for farming and agriculture.
 The soft, rolling hills, averaging an altitude of around 1300 feet, have allowed the development of the perfect rustic environment in which agriculture, nature and culture co-exist in perfect harmony, coming together to create landscape which is both subtle and evocative.